Rennzie/tiles-3d-rs/README.md

 # Tiles-3D-RS
 A 3D tiles render built with Rust and `wgpu` for the web.

+At time of writing, this code is all put together by following [Learn Wgpu](https://sotrh.github.io/learn-wgpu)
 ## Pre-requisites
 Install all the things: